thesse1/webmethods-api-gateway-staging/README.md

 ## About this repository

-This repository provides assets/scripts for implementing the CI/CD solution for API Gateway assets and general configurations.
+This repository provides assets and scripts for implementing the CI/CD solution for API Gateway assets and general configurations.
 The artifacts in this repository use the API Gateway Archive Service API (and other API Gateway Service APIs) for automation of the DevOps flow.

 The repository has the following top-level folders:
+  - .postman: Created and managed directly by Postman when managing the Postman collections in a Postman workspace
-  - apis: Contains projects with the API Gateway assets exported from DESIGN environment along with the definition of the projects' asset sets
+  - apis: Contains projects with the API Gateway assets exported from DESIGN environment along with the definition of the projects' asset sets as well as alias and scope definitions
+  - azure-devops-demo-generator: Template definition and supporting files for creating demo/seed ADO projects using the [Azure DevOps Demo Generator](https://azuredevopsdemogenerator.azurewebsites.net/)
-  - bin: Windows batch script that exports/imports a defined set of API Gateway assets from/to DESIGN environment and stores the asset definition in file system
+  - bin: Windows batch script that exports/imports a defined set of API Gateway assets from/to DESIGN environment and stores the asset definition in file system (local clone of the Git repository)
-  - configuration: Contains folders with the API Gateway configuration assets exported from DESIGN, BUILD, DEV_INT, DEV_EXT, TEST_INT, TEST_EXT, PROD_INT and PROD_EXT environments along with the definition of the exported asset sets
+  - configuration: Contains folders with the API Gateway configuration assets exported from DESIGN, BUILD, DEV_INT, DEV_EXT, TEST_INT, TEST_EXT, PROD_INT and PROD_EXT instances along with the definition of the exported asset sets
-  - environments: Contains folders with Postman environment definitions for API Gateway DESIGN, BUILD, DEV_INT, DEV_EXT, TEST_INT, TEST_EXT, PROD_INT and PROD_EXT environments.
+  - environments: Contains folders with Postman environment definitions for API Gateway instances in the DESIGN, BUILD, DEV_INT, DEV_EXT, TEST_INT, TEST_EXT, PROD_INT and PROD_EXT stages.
 Each folder includes the definitions for one set of environments.
 The solution comes with two sample sets:
-    - azure-demo-01: Set of API Gateways deployed to an Azure Kubernetes Service cluster
     - webm_io: Set of webMethods.io API Gateways hosted on the Software AG cloud
+    - azure_demo_01: Set of API Gateways deployed to Azure Kubernetes Service clusters
+  - images: Diagrams and screenshots used in this documentation
-  - pipelines: Contains the Azure DevOps pipeline definitions and pipeline templates for deploying API Gateway assets on DESIGN, BUILD, DEV_INT, DEV_EXT, TEST_INT, TEST_EXT, PROD_INT and PROD_EXT environments, for exporting assets and for log purging
+  - pipelines: Contains the Azure DevOps pipeline definitions and pipeline templates for deploying API Gateway assets on DESIGN, BUILD, DEV_INT, DEV_EXT, TEST_INT, TEST_EXT, PROD_INT and PROD_EXT environments, for initializing the environments, for exporting assets, for updating API definitions, for configuring HAFT, for publishing APIs to API Portal / Developer Portal and for log purging
   - postman/collections/utilities: Contains Postman collections for importing API Gateway assets, for preparing (cleaning) the BUILD environment, for preparing the API Gateway assets on BUILD for the target environment, for initializing API Gateway instances with environment-specific configurations, and for log purging
   - postman/collections/apitests: Contains Postman collections with API tests for every API project which are executed automatically for every API deployment

 The repository content can be committed to a Git repository (e.g., the Azure DevOps repository or a GitHub repository), it can be branched, merged, rolled-back like any other code repository.
 Every commit to any branch in the repository can be imported back to a local development environment, to the central DESIGN environment or promoted to DEV, TEST or PROD.

+Larger organizations implementing the API Gateway Staging solution tend to split the content of this repository into separate repos for different groups working on the content.
+For example, you can create separate repos with the following folders:
+ - pipelines and postman/collections/utilities for the pipeline developers
+ - configuration and environments for the API Gateway administrators
+ - apis and postman/collections/apitests for the API providers

 ## Develop and test APIs using API Gateway

-The most common use case for an API Developer is to develop APIs in their local development environments or the central DESIGN environment, export them to a flat file representation and commit this to Git.
-Also, developers need to import their APIs from Git to their local development environments for further updates.
+The most common use case for an API Developer is to develop APIs on the central DESIGN environment (or on their local development environments), export them to a flat file representation and commit this to Git.
+Also, developers need to import their APIs from Git to the central DESIGN environment (or their local development environments) for further updates.

 The gateway_import_export_utils.bat under /bin can be used for this.
-Using this batch script, the developers can export APIs from their local development API Gateway or the central DESIGN environment to their local Git repository and vice versa.
+Using this batch script, the developers can export APIs from the central DESIGN environment (or their local development API Gateway) to their local Git repository and vice versa.
 In addition to that, the gateway_import_export_utils.bat batch script can also be used for exporting or importing a defined set of general configuration assets from/to local development environments, DESIGN, BUILD, DEV, TEST or PROD.

-Alternatively, the developer can also use the `Export API project from DESIGN` pipeline to export APIs from the central DESIGN environment into Git.
+Alternatively, the developer can also use the `Export arbitrary/selected API project from DESIGN` pipelines to export APIs from the central DESIGN environment into Git.
 In addition to that, the `Export API Gateway Configuration` pipeline and the `Configure API Gateways` pipeline can be used for exporting or importing the general configuration from/to DESIGN, BUILD, DEV, TEST or PROD.

 ## gateway_import_export_utils.bat